MEng Computer Science

 - UCAS Code: G401

-- Accreditation: British Computer Society, the Chartered Institute for IT:
+- Accreditation: BCS, The Chartered Institute for IT

-Industrial placement: paid placement in the UK or abroad
+Industrial placement: paid placement in the UK or abroad.
+Support will be provided to help you secure a placement

 Study with us

-- develop an in-depth understanding of computer science required to develop sophisticated computing systems
+- gain an in-depth understanding of computer science required to develop sophisticated computing systems

-- 12-week paid industrial placement for MEng students
+- 12-week paid industrial placement for MEng students.
+We'll help you secure your placement

 - acquire excellent practical skills alongside theoretical understanding